MartinWitt/laughing-train/mining/commons-dbcp.md

 ```

 ### MagicConstant
-Should be one of: DatabaseMetaData.sqlStateXOpen, DatabaseMetaData.sqlStateSQL, DatabaseMetaData.sqlStateSQL99
+Should be one of: ResultSet.CONCUR_READ_ONLY, ResultSet.CONCUR_UPDATABLE
-in `src/main/java/org/apache/commons/dbcp2/DelegatingDatabaseMetaData.java`
+in `src/main/java/org/apache/commons/dbcp2/DelegatingResultSet.java`
 #### Snippet
 ```java
         } catch (final SQLException e) {